elephantscale/es-training-new/course-outlines/ai-nlp-consulting.md

 * The first approach that tries to preserve word order and calculate the meaning was word2vec (Tomas Mikolov, 2013)
 * word2vec is based on neural networks
-* After a number iterations, the next very significan step was BERT (Google, 2018)
+* After a number iterations, the next very significant step was BERT (Google, 2018)
 * BERT is based on a new type of neural network called Transformer
 * BERT started a slew of breakthrough technologies